ssankha/CS193HW2/CommandLine-Instructions.md

 You can also use the Java command-line debugger, JDB, to debug by setting breakpoints and inspecting variables as you step through your code.
 There is a link below to JDB documentation, which will guide you through it’s usage.
 You might also want to try to understand the algorithms, such as binary search, as they commonly show up in technical interviews (although you're not required to do this). **You are NOT allowed to make any changes to the test case file.
 If you feel there is a need to make changes, please email your TA or post on Piazza.
 It will be an automatic 0 if changes are made!**

+You may continue to use run.sh to check your solutions until you get the correct answers.

 [Click here for JDB Documentation!](https://www.tutorialspoint.com/jdb/jdb_syntax.htm)